rhysbrooks1/CS321-002-s25-team-09/README.md

 Note that the key values will be the two variables of that B-Tree's type concatenated with a dash (`-`)

 Examples:
 - `Accepted-20:48`
 - `Invalid-103.99.0.122`
 - `Address-123.16.30.186`
 - `xiawei-115.71.16.143`

 ### 4.3.
 Class Design
 We will need a `BTree` class as well as a `BTreeNode` class.
 The objects that we store in the B-Tree will be similar to the objects we stored in the previous `Hashtable` assignment.
-You should call the relevant class `TreeObject` to represent the objects using the Comparable interface.
+You should call the relevant class `TreeObject` to represent the objects using the `Comparable` interface.

 ## 5. Implementation
 We will create three programs:
-- one that **creates a B-Tree** from a given parse SSH log file and outputs a query with all unique values found within the SHH log file, an
+- one that **creates a B-Tree** from a given parse SSH log file and outputs a query with all unique values found within the SHH log file, a
-RAF file of the B-Tree, a dump file (if applicable), and an SQL Database (if applicable).
+RAF file of the B-Tree, a dump file (if applicable), and a SQL Database (if applicable).
 - another for **searching a specified B-Tree** for top occurring activity pairs.
 The search program assumes that the user specified the proper B-Tree and top frequency count to use to output the top occurring searched queries.
 - a final for **searching in the SQL database** for the top occurring activities pairs.
-This database would be created as a by-product of the first program and print the top search queries from searching the BTree.
+This database would be created as a by-product of the first program and print the top search queries from searching the B-Tree.

 The main Java classes should be named `SSHCreateBTree`, `SSHSearchBTree`, and `SSHSearchDatabase`.